 We deferred you because we want to reevaluate your application as is (i.e. it is competitive as it is!).
 You CANNOT rewrite your essays, redo your interview, replace your letters of recommendation with new ones, or redo your application.

-The only update you need to send is the February Updates & Notes (FUN) form.
-In the FUN form, you can tell us things like:
+The only update you will be asked to send is the February Updates & Notes (FUN) Form (we will send you an email letting you know when this form is available).
+In the FUN Form, you can tell us things like:

 - Your midyear grades